LoganConnor44/anki-templates/readme.md

 Please feel free to make any improvements to the project as you see fit by creating a Pull Request with a detailed description about the `issue` or `enhancement` that your PR will be adding to the project.
 Please also be sure to add a `how` section that gives a brief overview of how the `issue` or `enhancement` is being done.

+If you want to get an idea of what I am thinking of for improvements to the repo, please head over to the [#Improvements] section.
+It's, roughly, listed from most important to least important.

 ## Please Notice

 This project uses Typescript, which means that any code found in the `bundle` or `dist` directories are computer generated and will be trashed and recreated each time the Typescript files are transpiled.
 If you are new to Typescript please familarize yourself with [the basics](https://code.tutsplus.com/tutorials/typescript-for-beginners-getting-started--cms-29329).
 I'd hate for someone to spend a long time on a great contribution but be unaware that the Javascript code is computer generated.